Everything you need to know about biophilic design

 According to Shepley and Bulfinch, there are six aspects of biophilic design:

-1. The Natural environment: The natural environment focuses on features of the natural world incorporated into an office setting.
+- The natural environment: The natural environment focuses on features of the natural world incorporated into an office setting.
 Basic things like earthy colors, sunlight, plants, and images of animals and nature.

 The importance of biophilic design today